brasswood/smaps-profiler/README.md

 # Other Platforms

 These tools are Linux-only because they rely on the `/proc/pid/smaps` file.
-[VMMap](https://learn.microsoft.com/en-us/sysinternals/downloads/vmmap) is a very useful tool for Windows that measures essentially the same thing.
+For Windows, [VMMap](https://learn.microsoft.com/en-us/sysinternals/downloads/vmmap) is a very useful tool that measures essentially the same thing.
 Its usage is documented in [this video](https://learn.microsoft.com/en-us/shows/defrag-tools/7-vmmap).
 For macOS, [this blog post](https://jvns.ca/blog/2018/01/26/mac-memory-maps/) by Julia Evans may have useful information.